Festivals-App/festivals-server/README.md

 │   │   └── querytools.go       // Some tools to create mysql query statements
 │   │
 │   ├── handler
+│   │   ├── reponse.go          // Send a response
-│   │   ├── common.go           // Common response functions
+│   │   ├── common.go           // Common handler functions
 │   │   ├── festival.go         // APIs for the Festival model
 │   │   ├── artist.go           // APIs for the Artist model
 │   │   ├── location.go         // APIs for the Location model